DCSAR team at Labor Day Standby

 You can make a difference to your fellow citizens.

-Whether you’re 18 or 81, Douglas County Search and Rescue invites anyone over 18 years old with an interest in the outdoors and helping others to apply for membership.
+Douglas County Search and Rescue invites anyone over 18 years old with an interest in the outdoors and helping others to apply for membership.
 Previous search and rescue or emergency services experience is not required.

 There are minimum attendance requirements for members for both training and missions.
 Failure to meet minimum attendance may result in loss of field status and possible dismissal from the team.
 DCSAR provides emergency services for the citizens of Douglas County, so members are expected to respond to callouts when available.